microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/usersimulationdetails-list.md

 ---
-title: "List simulation users"
+title: "List simulationUsers"
-description: "List users of a tenant in an attack simulation campaign with their online actions."
+description: "List users of a tenant and their online actions in an attack simulation campaign."
 author: "stuartcl"
 ms.localizationpriority: medium
 ms.prod: "security"